patricebechard/rasa/docs/core/rules.rst

   messages with low NLU confidence like an FAQ.

 * :ref:`forms`: It's a common use case for assistants to collect form-like data from the user.
-Both, activation of forms as well as handling of unexpected events as part of a form, are often following fixed paths.
+Both activation of forms and handling of unexpected events as part of a form will often follow fixed paths.

 **Don't overuse rules**.
-They are great to handle small specific conversation parts but unlike :ref:`stories` rules don't have the power to generalize to unseen conversation paths.
+Rules are great to handle small specific conversation parts but unlike :ref:`stories`, rules don't have the power to generalize on unseen conversation paths.
 Combine rules and stories to make your assistant robust and able to handle real user behavior.